 }

 For MDF-, Famos- or ASAM-ODS-Data the formula can contain channels with different number of data points.
-In this case the formula interpreter will interpolate all used channels to the time base of the first specified data channel.
+In this case the formula interpreter will interpolate all used channels to the time base with the highest resolution.

 Example: